jdum/odfdo/doc_src/src/recipes.md

 ### Import csv content into a table

-Import CSV content into a table.
+Import a CSV file and load data into a table.

 ??? code "recipes/import_csv_content_into_a_table.py"
     ```python